Polanyi potential theory

-Overview

-Michael Polanyi

-Michael Polanyi, FRS (11 March 1891 – 22 February 1976) was a Hungarian polymath, who made theoretical contribution to physical chemistry, economics, and philosophy.
-Polanyi was a well known theoretical chemist who contributed to the chemistry field through three main areas of study: adsorption of gases on solids, x-ray structure analysis of the properties of solids, and the rate of chemical reactions.
-However, Polanyi was active in both theoretical and experimental studies within the Chemistry field.
-Polanyi obtained a degree in medicine in 1913 as well as a Ph.D. in physical chemistry in 1917 from the University of Budapest.
-Later in his life, he taught as a chemistry professor at the Kaiser Wilhelm Institute in Berlin as well as the University of Manchester in Manchester, England.

 History

-Proposed theory

-In 1914, Polanyi wrote his first paper proposed on adsorption where he proposed a model for the adsorption of gas onto a solid surface.
+In 1914, Arnold Eucken introduced his theory of adsorption and coined the term adsorption potential (Adsorptionspotential).
+A few months later, Michael Polanyi wrote his first paper on adsorption where he proposed a model for the adsorption of gas onto a solid surface.
 Afterwards, he published a fully developed paper in 1916, which included experimental verification by his students and other authors.

-During his research in the University of Budapest, his mentor, Professor Georg Bredig, sent his research findings to Albert Einstein.
+During his research in the University of Budapest, his mentor Georg Bredig, sent his research findings to Albert Einstein.
 Einstein wrote back to Bredig stating:

 The papers of your M. Polanyi please me a lot.
 I have checked over the essentials in them and found them fundamentally correct.

 Polanyi later described this event by saying: